Young Canadian Investor #9 – Useful Investing Tidbits

-2. Bank or investment company representatives on financial television always come with an agenda, whether that’s talking up the strengths of an investment they already hold or plan to, or supporting federal or monetary policy they would end up benefiting from.
+2. Talking heads on financial television always come with an agenda, whether that’s sugar-coating the strengths of an investment they already hold or plan to, or supporting federal or monetary policy they would end up benefiting from.
 The same goes for interviewees espousing the benefits of spending within your means and making regular contributions to a retirement portfolio of stocks and bonds.
 One avoids being whipsawed by conflicting advice by having a financial plan and sticking to it.

 3. Anytime you hear anybody make a prediction about where the stock market will be in the future, you can be sure that they’re mistaken, or lucky if they turn out to be right, regardless of the credentials they hold.
 Consistently predicting the future isn’t within the purview of human intelligence.